 Training and Continuing Professional Development (CPD) for Instrumental/Vocal Tutors

-The Teaching Musician - Postgraduate Certificate/Diploma
+The Teaching Musician - Postgraduate Certificate, Diploma and MA

 Trinity Laban's vocational and flexible postgraduate certificate/diploma in music education practice is open to experienced music leaders, tutors, community musicians, animateurs or any musician working in learning or participatory settings, within or outside of the UK.
 It is designed for practitioners looking for a sustained training programme that can be completed alongside a professional career.
 Please note that this qualification does not offer QTS (Qualified Teacher Status).